rupa/twilio-super-sim/README.md

 and I got an email from billing telling me my account was overdrawn by $3.

-At this point I baceme no longer interested in becoming unsuspended, and accuse thenm of stealing $20 dollars from me, and invite them to "go jump in a lake".
+At this point I baceme no longer interested in becoming unsuspended, and accuse them of stealing my $20 dollars, and invite them to "go jump in a lake".

 They respond with an apology that their onboarding hasn't met expectations, and a promise to give me my money back.
 But for some reason they still want